 Use CMYK only: Selecting this method results in a Multicolor printer profile that creates the desired number of channels (e.g. 7 channels) but is only composed of CMYK.
 The color space expanding spot color channels are not used for the separation but are used for the simulation of colors.

 If black is not present in the measurement data as the fourth channel, this channel will be treated as if it were the black channel.
 As an example, if blue is present as the fourth channel, then all settings in the tab Color Generation will still treat the fourth - now blue - channel as a black channel.
-In this situation, spot colors can be used for the calculation of the gray balance and the black point, which may not be desirable.
+In this situation, spot colors can be used for the calculation of the gray balance and the black point.

 The following modes are available in the drop-down menu: